FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 gem 'oauth'
 ```

-Install dependencies
+Install our dependencies
 ```bash
 bundle install
 ```

 ### Configuration
-Before we go any further, there are some critical `Application` attributes we will need from our FusionAuth configuration so that our Rails app knows how to successfully communicate with it.
+Before we go any further, there are some critical application attributes we will need from our FusionAuth configuration so that our Rails app knows how to successfully communicate with it.
 Specifically:
-* `client_id`
+* "Client Id"
-* `client_secret`
+* "Client secret"
-* `Authorized redirect URL's`
+* "Authorized redirect URL's"
-* `Logout URL`
+* "Logout URL"

-You can recall, these can be found under the `OAuth` tab when modifying an application in FusionAuth.
+You can recall, these can be found under the "OAuth" tab when modifying an application in FusionAuth.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/edit-application.png" alt="The OAuth tab in the Edit Application page of FusionAuth." class="img-fluid" figure=false %}

-I decided that I wanted to utilize my environment to set my `client_id`, `client_secret`, `idp_url` (identity provider url), and `redirect_uri` values using `development.rb`.
+Let's set `client_id`, `client_secret`, `idp_url` (identity provider url), and `redirect_uri` values using `development.rb`.
+I chose to set these values here as they will likely change in staging or production environments, but feel free to set them based on your own standards.
-We will set an environment variable that contains our HMAC secret that will be used to decode the token recieved in the authentication process.
+We will also initialize an environment variable that contains our "HMAC secret" that will be used to decode the token received in the authentication process.
+We want to keep this as secure as possible and therefore we will set it at run-time.

 ```ruby
   # OAuth configuration
   config.x.oauth.client_id = "my-client-id"